PalEON-Project/met_regional/README.md

 	— NOTE: The region adjust will take 1.5+ days to run — NOTE: current scripts will require you to move the precipf_corr to precipf (precipf becomes precipf_orig) — NOTE: something is weird with the final adjusted precipf in 1900, so in the next step we will replace ALL VARIABLES in 1900 with the met from 1899.
 We need to move everything as a unit so the met files work together & we don’t have a sunny, rainy day with low humidity.
+7. Extract sites from regional bias-corrected files to bias_corr/regional_monthly/sites/ with parse_sites.sh — these scripts require you to load nco/4.3.4 (module load nco/4.3.4)
 8. Compress files & do some house keeping (moving & renaming files) using compress_files.sh